 The Public Health Graduate Programs Application page contains instructions for each step of the application process.

 The College of Public Health and Human Sciences is the only institution in the state of Oregon that offers a PhD in Public Health.
 More specifically, the College offers a PhD in Public Health with concentrations in:

 Public Health MPH and PhD graduate programs accept applications to Fall term only.

-If you have specific questions about application process, please contact the Graduate Programs Manager Eileen Kaspar.
+If you have specific questions about application process, please contact the Public Health Programs Manager.

 For academic or professional information specific to the a PhD Program concentration, please contact: